 If you tend to get really nervous on test day, you are probably better off with the ACT.
 The ACT has much more predictable structure and content than the SAT, so you can prepare more confidently.

-It’s a better idea to take the ACT if this is a problem for you.
-The SAT has weird question wording that could trick you if you often get confused by that type of thing.
-The ACT is very straightforward in its question wording, so you usually have a clear sense of what the questions are asking right away rather than having to think about it too much first.
+It’s better to take the ACT if this is a problem for you.
+The SAT sometimes has weird question wording that could trick you if you're often confused by that type of thing.
+The ACT is more straightforward, so you usually have a clear sense of what the questions are asking right away rather than having to think about it too much first.

 For example, a reading question on the ACT might ask “What was Sam trying to accomplish by talking to her sister?”
 A reading question on the SAT might ask something more like “If the author of passage 1 reads lines 16-24 of passage 2, which of the following is she least likely to offer as a response?”
 You have to jump through a couple more hoops of “this, not that” logic before you can answer the question.

 If you have both of these problems, you should plan on doing a lot more prep before your next test.
-The decision is probably going to rest on where your strengths lie as far as content, which I’ll get to in the next section.
+The decision rests on where your strengths lie for content, which I’ll get to in the next section.

 Time: The one true enemy of us all.

-Let's move on to actual test content.
-I'll go through the different subject areas tested on the SAT and ACT and which test is the better one to take based on whether you excel or struggle in these subjects.
+Let's move on to test content.
+I'll go through the different subject areas tested on the SAT and ACT and tell you which test is the better one to take based on whether you excel or struggle in these subjects.

 Case 1: I consider numbers to be my only real friends